BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page19.md

 The first time was to get a player model done for animation and movement testing.
 The main problem I had was with clipping.
 - When animated, the mesh had a lot of clipping since I made the body and clothes separately.
 The weight painting was a difficult process to try and minimize clipping as much as possible.
+- This model also uses emissive materials rather than PBR (which means it would be self-lit), so in the final version I changed these to PBR since we needed the scene to be dark and lit by the lanterns and player's light only.

 ![firstModel](/img/how_to/create-a-game/firstModel.png)